 - Wine tasting at the Montalto estate

 Located 3 hours north-west of Melbourne, this park and its mountain ranges offer incredible panoramic views, waterfalls and hikes.
+From Melbourne, a tour to the Grampians costs around $130/pers.
+Tours include a hike to the Grand Canyon, MacKenzie Falls and Silverband Falls, as well as kangaroo and bird watching.

 Things to do at the Grampians